 Mr. Malliki (interpretation): Thank you, Mr. Chairman.
-We wish to continue with the review of the 2022-23 main estimates and ask questions to the Minister of Health and, if we conclude that department, we will ask questions to the Minister of Education.
-Thank you, Mr. Chairman.
+We wish to continue with the review of the 2022-23 main estimates and ask questions to the Minister of Health and, if we conclude

 Chairman (interpretation): Thank you. (interpretation ends) Are we in agreement to deal with Bill 1?